 - You must be at least 18 years old

-- You should have at least a year’s worth of experience of hill walking
+- You should have at least a year’s worth of experience of mountain walking

-- You should have an interest in leading groups in the hills
+- You should have an interest in leading groups in the mountains

 If you can tick all of the above boxes, here's what to do next:

 If this doesn't sound like the right qualification for you, have you considered the Hill and Moorland Leader

 schemes?
 You could also read through our 'Which scheme is right for me?

 Before you book onto a Mountain Leader training course, make sure you have done the following:

 - You must be registered on the scheme

 - You must have recorded a minimum of 20 Quality Mountain Days (ideally on DLOG) which can have taken place at any point (pre- or post-registration)

 Mountain Leader training lasts for 6 days and will be run by one of our approved Providers in one of the key mountain areas of the UK or Ireland.
 A variety of cost packages are available depending on what's included; food, accommodation etc. so you can choose one that's right for you.